Skip to main content

 - Required for all services and utilities

-- Use Jest with 80% coverage minimum
+- Use Vitest or Jest with 80% coverage minimum

 - Mock external dependencies